 WHAT DO WE MEAN BY “SUPPORT”?

-At a time of loss, everyday life can seem to be strewn with hurdles and they can appear overwhelming.
+At a time of loss, everyday life can seem to be strewn with hurdles which appear overwhelming, especially in a foreign country.
 Perhaps they were tasks that your partner dealt with?
 Sometimes it’s easier to ignore them.
 Perhaps deal with them when you’re in a better frame of mind?
-The trouble is, they don’t go away – they increase in size and number and, before long, the reminders start to arrive or the debit card is blocked or the car insurance expires.
-That’s when the support of an objective, non-judgemental, individual such as a BSN volunteer can be invaluable.
-Grief can be, and often is, compounded by other problems, some of which existed before the loss and others which have arisen since.
-Talking about their situation can help the client to get things into a better perspective and to get to grips with their administrative backlog.
+The trouble is, they don’t go away – they increase in size and number and, before long, the reminders start to arrive, or the debit card is blocked, or the car insurance expires.

-Some people do find it difficult to talk about their loss.
-In fact, they find it difficult to ask for help.
-In some cases they simply feel that they shouldn’t need it.
-This often seems to apply to men who sometimes adopt the “stiff upper lip” approach to dealing with their loss but grief is the same for them as it is for women.
-They can need just as much support to help them to cope with their bereavement.
+People do find it difficult to ask for help.
+In some cases, they simply feel that they shouldn’t need it.
+This often applies to men who adopt the “stiff upper lip” approach but grief is the same for them as it is for women.

-So, if, when you read this, you feel that you would benefit from our support, please don’t hesitate to contact Sandra on 04 94 84 64 89 or 06 32 35 31 24.
+So, if, after reading this, you feel that you would benefit from our support, please don’t hesitate to contact Sandra on 04 94 84 64 89 or 06 24 50 22 74 (07:00 to 23:00).
 She will take preliminary details from you and a volunteer will contact you soon after.
 Or, if you know someone who would benefit from our support, why not encourage them to make contact with us?

 Alternatively, if you feel that your personal skills and/or experience enable you to provide support to bereaved individuals or those affected by a terminal illness, why not call to discuss the possibility of joining the BSN volunteers?

-•With thanks to Mim Kay, President of the Bereavment Support Network
+•With thanks to Julia Jones, President of the Bereavement Support Network